 Oral appliances can be used to treat a number of conditions.
 Oral appliances are ideal as they provide gradual improvement or instantaneous protection.

-Here at Kilby Family Dentistry, we offer oral appliances which are used for a variety of conditions.
+Here at Kilby Family and Cosmetic Dentistry, we offer oral appliances which are used for a variety of conditions.
 These include:

 Custom Sports Mouth guards